denismm/mystical_ps/README.md

 Other commands like `gsave/grestore` and `begin/end` are more likely to be used in non-balanced or loop-crossing ways so those are treated as normal sigils below.

 ## Sigils
-The circles' rims contain text or sigils.
+The rings' rims contain text or sigils.
 Sigils are symbols that stand in for operators, variables, or other keywords.
 Any name, written in ps as `/name`, is instead written with a triangle surrounding or superimposing the text of the name or its sigil.

+name examples

 ### Standard Sigils
 Many built-in operators have been given their own sigils.
 These are used in place of the text of the operator.
 I have generally made these sigils based on the initial of the command and an illustration of the concept, though in some cases I have taken a more fully illustrative route or created some standard visual language.